The History of Action Foundation

 February saw the launch our Gift of Words appeal at a special event ‘Taking Action for Integration’ led by our guest speaker and Patron, Maurice Wren, CEO of The Refugee Council.
 At this event we showed our Appeal Film and outlined our need to raise £75,000 a year to enable us to continue to provide community English classes.

-Our Gift of Words Charity Dinner Dance takes place on 14 June at which we welcome our The Bishop of Durham as our after-dinner speaker.
+Our Gift of Words Charity Dinner Dance took place on 14 June at which we welcomed our The Bishop of Durham as our after-dinner speaker.